 We assume and cede insurance risks under various reinsurance agreements, on both a pro rata basis and an excess of loss basis.
 We purchase reinsurance to mitigate the volatility of direct and assumed business, which may be caused by the aggregate value or the concentration of written exposures in a particular geographic area or business segment and may arise from catastrophes or other events.
-As part of our overall risk and capacity management strategy, we purchase quota share reinsurance and excess of loss catastrophic and casualty reinsurance for protection against catastrophic events and other large losses.
-The catastrophic program covers \$9 million excess \$6 million and \$15 million excess \$15 million, and the casualty program covers \$5 million excess \$5 million and \$40 million excess \$10 million.
-Our quota share and excess of loss reinsurers are rated "A-" or better by A.M.
-Best.
+As part of our overall risk and capacity management strategy, we purchase excess of loss catastrophic and casualty reinsurance for protection against catastrophic events and other large losses.
+The property catastrophe program provides a total of \$550 million in coverage in excess of a \$50 million retention, with one reinstatement and the casualty program provides \$45 million in coverage in excess of a \$5 million retention.
 We pay a premium as consideration for ceding the risk.